BRM Dynamic Tags Reference

 4. Current logged-in user – Default fallback

-Configure which methods are active in BricksMembers → Settings → Modules → Profile Pages.
+Configure which methods are active in BricksMembers → Settings → Profiles.
 This enables building public profile pages where all {brm_user:*} tags display the viewed user’s data, not the visitor’s.
+The Member Profiles module must already be enabled on BricksMembers → Modules.

 Examples: